voidnothings/rizzo/README.md

 <a name="base_project"></a>
 ## 8. Base Project

-* Start any new project by installing beaker as a gem.
+* Start any new project by installing rizzo as a gem.
 * The first line of your project Sass file should be :
 @import base_project